Environment

 Symptoms

-• plant produces abundant foliage but no flower stalks
+• plant produces abundant, healthy foliage but never sends up a flower stalk

-• buds that started but failed to develop or opened prematurely
+• buds that started forming low in the crown but failed to develop further, or opened prematurely and looked stunted

 Causes